 What makes the Island Line Trail so great?

-Unlike many bike trails, this one caters to every audience.
+Unlike many bike trails, this Burlington, VT rail trail caters to every audience.
 It’s wide and flat enough to be enjoyed by all ages and experience levels, while offering beauty and length that even the most seasoned cyclists will appreciate.
-The trail follows the Burlington waterfront, skips along a series of shoreline parks and features a unique stretch over the lake where you’ll cruise on a 2.5-mile marble causeway with water on both sides of your bike wheels.
+The bike trail follows the Burlington waterfront, skips along a series of shoreline parks and features a unique stretch over the lake where you’ll cruise on a 2.5-mile marble causeway with water on both sides of your bike wheels.

 A (very) brief ferry ride connects the end of the causeway 200 feet across the water to South Hero, Vermont.
 Throughout the ride you’ll enjoy spectacular views of Lake Champlain and the Adirondack Mountains.
 The trail is a combination of asphalt and gravel, which can be soft in some stretches.